 - Literals and Meta Characters

 - Pattern Matching

-This project starts completely from scratch which involves collection of Raw Data from different sources and converting the unstructured data to a structured format to apply Machine Learning and NLP models.
-This project covers the main four steps of Data Science Life Cycle which involves
+This project starts completely from scratch which involves the collection of Raw Data from different sources and converting the unstructured data to a structured format to apply Machine Learning and NLP models.
+This project covers the main four steps of the Data Science Life Cycle which involves.